weaver/rewind/README.md

 ## How it Works ##

-Renode forks a subprocess that runs the real application.
-The subprocess detects loaded modules and reports them to the parent process, which is monitoring the filesystem using [fs.watch()][0].
+Renode forks a subprocess to run the real application.
+The subprocess detects loaded modules and reports them to the parent, which is monitoring the filesystem using [fs.watch()][0].
 If any dependency changes, the subprocess is terminated with a `SIGHUP` and forked again.

 If the subprocess dies (exits non-zero), `renode` waits until one on the monitored files is changed.
-If the subprocess terminats normally (exits zero), renode stops monitoring files and exits as well.
+If the subprocess terminatss normally (exits zero), renode stops monitoring files and exits as well.

 [0]: http://nodejs.org/api/fs.html#fs_fs_watch_filename_options_listener